jmattick/asteroids/README.md

             for n in knn:
                 # get target value
                 value = n[-1]
-                # increment target vote by 1 if already in dictrionary
+                # increment target vote by 1 if already in dictionary
                 if value in votes:
                     votes[value] = votes[value] + 1
                 # else initialize vote to 1